-4. TESTING: In an effort to safeguard the UNE community against the threat of COVID-19 infection and transmission, we developed a 4-tiered testing program that includes initial broad-based entry testing, ongoing symptomatic testing, focused surveillance testing of asymptomatic individuals, and testing of campus wastewater.
-For the spring term of 2021, we expanded our testing protocols to include ongoing surveillance testing, which calls for a percentage of students, faculty, and professional staff to be identified each week and asked to submit for testing on a voluntary basis.
 Baseline and surveillance testing, both focused and ongoing, is conducted in partnership with the Broad Institute in Cambridge, MA.
 Students with symptoms that might be the result of COVID infection are tested with a point-of-care system on campus.
 All confirmatory testing is done in partnership with MaineHealth's NorDx laboratories.

 Upon return to campus for the fall 2020 semester, all undergraduate students were required to bring evidence of a negative viral test taken within 72 hours of arrival and were tested again shortly after arrival.
 We expanded this protocol for spring term of 2021 to include all graduate students and required that all students upload the results of their negative viral test result to Medicat prior to arrival on campus for the term.
 Please note that there are two types of tests: antibody and viral.
-UNE required the viral test.
+UNE requires the viral test.
 Information about the difference between the two types of tests may be found on the CDC's website.
-Before the start of both the fall 2020 and spring 2021 terms, UNE encouraged students to communicate with their primary care physicians and local testing sites about test availability as the fall semester approached.
+Before the start of both the fall 2020 and spring 2021 terms, UNE encouraged students to communicate with their primary care physicians and local testing sites about test availability.
 We informed them that the website get-tested-covid19.org and other online resources provide lists of testing facilities based on address.
 We also informed them of an at-home test option that provides a fast turnaround time that is available to college students returning to campus.
-Because the average turnaround time for tests in some students' areas exceeded 72 hours, we encouraged those students to plan ahead and get the test sooner and then to selfguarantine until results were received.
+Because the average turnaround time for tests in some students' areas exceeded 72 hours, we encouraged those students to plan ahead and get the test sooner and then to self-quarantine until results were received.
 After receiving a negative result, students were required to continue to self-quarantine until they arrived on campus.
 This broad-based testing, first enacted for the fall term of 2020, provided critical baseline data that helped to inform our subsequent testing protocols.
-The student health centers provide ongoing testing for all students who develop respiratory or other symptoms that might reflect COVID infection.
+UNE provides ongoing testing for all students who develop respiratory or other symptoms that might reflect COVID infection.

-On September 16, UNE's COVID Response Team made the decision to enhance testing protocols by offering tests, free of charge, at both campuses' Student Health Centers, to any and all on-campus students - undergraduate and graduate, residential and commuter - who have found themselves in a situation in which they might have been at higher risk for contracting the virus to voluntarily go to the Student Health Center on either campus to be tested.
+On September 16, UNE's COVID Response Team made the decision to enhance testing protocols by offering tests, free of charge, at both campuses' Student Health Centers, to any and all on-campus students - undergraduate and graduate, residential and commuter - who found themselves in a situation in which they might have been at higher risk for contracting the virus.
+Students in such circumstances were encouraged to voluntarily get tested.
+Beginning in the spring semester of 2021, the testing sites were relocated to the Campus Center track and Ludke Hall on the Biddeford and Portland campuses, respectively.
 All students are encouraged to take advantage of this resource without repercussions.
+Students were informed that those with a mobility issue that limits their access to the track may access testing at the Student Health Center by calling to make an appointment.